-- (1) Ms. Hobby was elected to the board effective July 20, 2016.
-Ms. Simmons, an independent director, reached the age of 70 by the date of the 2016 annual meeting and therefore was ineligible under the company's by-laws to stand for re-election at the meeting.
-Mr. Bluedorn was elected to the board effective March 1, 2017, and accordingly received no compensation for services as a TI director in 2016. - (2) Includes amounts deferred at the director's election. - Shown is the aggregate grant date fair value of restricted stock units granted in 2016 calculated in accordance with Financial Accounting Standards Board Accounting Standards CodificationTM Topic 718, Compensation-Stock Compensation (ASC 718).
-The discussion of the assumptions used for purposes of calculating the grant date fair value appears in Note 4 to the financial statements contained in Item 8 ("Note 4 to the Financial Statements") in TI's annual report on Form 10-K for the year ended December 31, 2016.
+- (1) Mr. Bluedorn was elected to the board effective March 1, 2017.
+Ms. Whitman, an independent director, reached the age of 70 by the date of the 2017 annual meeting and therefore was ineligible under the company's by-laws to stand for re-election at the meeting. - (2) Includes amounts deferred at the director's election. - (3) Shown is the aggregate grant date fair value of restricted stock units granted in 2017 calculated in accordance with Financial Accounting Standards Board Accounting Standards CodificationTM Topic 718, Compensation-Stock Compensation (ASC 718).
+The discussion of the assumptions used for purposes of calculating the grant date fair value appears in Note 4 to the financial statements contained in Item 8 ("Note 4 to the financial statements") in TI's annual report on Form 10-K for the year ended December 31, 2017.
 Each restricted stock unit represents the right to receive one share of TI common stock.
 For restricted stock units granted prior to 2007, shares are issued at the time of mandatory retirement from the board (age 70) or upon the earlier of termination of service from the board after completing eight years of service or death or disability.
-For information regarding share issuances under restricted stock units granted after 2006, please see the discussion on page 15.
-The table below shows the aggregate number of shares underlying outstanding restricted stock units held by the named individuals as of December 31, 2016.
-The value shown for Ms. Hobby represents the one-time restricted stock unit grant she received upon her initial election to the board.
+For information regarding share issuances under restricted stock units granted after 2006, see the discussion on pages 34-35.
+The table below shows the aggregate number of shares underlying outstanding restricted stock units held by the named individuals as of December 31, 2017.
+The value shown for Mr. Bluedorn represents the one-time restricted stock unit grant he received upon his initial election to the board.